RadZaeem/myproject/README.md

 ### Differences with original dbox container
  - `settings.sh` has optional `REDIS_HOST` variable to specify Redis server hostname.
-   - By default it the value is `redis`
+   - By default the value is `redis`
  - `install/redis-config.sh` is injected during `ds config`
-   - checks whether `REDIS_HOST` is not empty, and if it is not empty, installs and configures Redis
+   - If `REDIS_HOST` has a value (Redis server hostname), the script installs and configures Drupal to use Redis with said Redis server.

 ## Install the DrupalBox-Redis Example